 Ms. Paneral has a bachelor’s degree in business administration from Minnesota State University.
 She is an Institute of Real Estate Management Certified Property Manager and a licensed Texas real estate broker.

-Chris Laughman is a results oriented professional and accomplished subject matter expert in sustainable business practices, corporate social responsibility and real estate facility operations.
-He is an established instructor and developer of talent, adept in creating value and building consensus.
+Chris Laughman is an accomplished subject matter expert in sustainable business practices, occupant wellness, and efficient real estate facility operations.
 He has proven experience in coaching teams that deliver effective solutions while igniting innovation.
-Chris is skilled in delivering sustainable solutions, including analytical analysis, benchmarking, energy expertise, water conservation strategies, waste minimization, carbon impact management, enhancement of the human experience, policy implementation, engagement programs, compliance practices, green certifications, and the development of strategic sustainability programs.
+A results oriented professional, Chris is adept in creating value and building consensus.
+He is skilled in delivering sustainable solutions, including analytical analysis, benchmarking, reducing energy consumption, increasing water conservation, waste minimization, managing carbon impact, while enhancing the human experience.
+Chris has a proven record of developing reporting strategies, policy implementation, resident engagement programs, compliance practices, green certifications, and the development of strategic sustainability programs.
+At Bright Power, Chris helps clients strategically manage energy and water.

 Mary Nitschke is passionate about utilities, and should perhaps switch to decaf.
 She is the first president of the Utility Management Advisory board, possesses an Energy Resource Management Certificate from UC Davis, and two Bachelors of Art from UC Berkeley.